GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes we do get taken by surprise.
-For example, when the Internet came along, we had it as a fifth or sixth priority.
+> ### The science of operations, as derived from mathematics more especially, is a science of itself, and has its own abstract truth and value.
 >
-> ~ *Bill Gates*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts